 No academic requirements

-Since artistic quality and technical skills do not depend on academic achievement, there are no requirements of that kind for acceptance to Complete Vocal Academy.
+Since artistic quality and technical skills do not depend on academic achievement, there are no requirements of that kind for acceptance to CVT Vocal Academy.

 No upper age limit